-While the award-winning singer and actress said she “absolutely” believes Wade Robson and James Safechuck, she downplayed the men’s allegations saying they wanted to be in Jackson’s world when the alleged abuse occurred.
+While the award-winning singer and actress said she “absolutely” believes Wade Robson and James Safechuck, she downplayed the men’s allegations, saying they wanted to be in Jackson’s orbit when the alleged abuse occurred.

 “You can say ‘molested’, but those children, as you heard say, they were thrilled to be there,” the music legend told the Times UK, ahead of a series of concerts in London.

-Streisand added that Robson and Safechuck — who said they were seven and 10 years old when the alleged abuse started — didn’t appear to suffer long-term damage.
+Streisand added that Robson and Safechuck — who said they were seven and 10 years old when the alleged abuse started — did not appear to suffer long-term damage.

 “They both married and they both have children, so it didn’t kill them,” she stated in the article published Friday.

-Robson, 36, and Safechuck, 40, claimed in the four-hour doc that Jackson was a sexual predator who groomed young boys, and repeatedly molested them as their parents turned a blind eye.
+Robson, 36, and Safechuck, 40, claimed in the four-hour film that Jackson was a sexual predator who groomed young boys, and repeatedly molested them as their parents turned a blind eye.

 Streisand dismissed allegations that Jackson was a pedophile, and said she blamed the accusers’ parents more than the King of Pop.